zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 ---
 Title: Bulk Delete in EF Core | Delete entities without tracking them
 MetaDescription: Efficiently delete Entity Framework data with EF Core Bulk Delete Extensions.
 Customize options to quickly delete large numbers of entities with ease, compatible with all EF versions including EF Core 7, 6, 5, 3, and EF6.
 Optimize your database operations - try it now.
-LastMod: 2025-11-11
+LastMod: 2026-05-12
 ---

-# Entity Framework Bulk Delete
+# EF Core Bulk Delete with Entity Framework Extensions

-The `BulkDelete` method lets you delete thousands of entities in EF Core.
-The biggest advantage of this method over the traditional approach is that you don’t need to fetch your entities from the database before deleting them (which doesn’t make much sense since you’re deleting them!).
+The `BulkDelete` method lets you delete thousands of entities quickly and efficiently in EF Core and EF6.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore